 The following activities/drop-in sessions have been cancelled until further notice:

 For the safety of our customers, contractors and staff, all investment works have been cancelled until further notice.

 6. Emergency repairs only

 Our main contractors are still operational however they will only be carrying out emergency repairs until further notice.
 Please also be aware that response times for these may be slightly longer than normal.
 We will ask you some screening questions to protect both you and our contractors before visits can be confirmed.
 We would respectfully ask that you minimise contact with our contractors if they visit your property to deal with an emergency repair.

-Our gas contractor, City Building, have now stopped all gas servicing appointments.
-They will still attend for emergency works such as gas breakdowns.
+Our gas contractor, City Building, have recommenced gas servicing appointments.
+They will also still attend for emergency works such as gas breakdowns.

 We have suspended our Right to Repair scheme until further notice.